jjasferreira/distributed-ledger/README.md

 ## Getting Started

 The overall system is made up of several modules.
 The main server is the _DistLedgerServer_.
 The clients are the _User_ and the _Admin_.
 The definition of messages and services is in the _Contract_.
-The future naming server is the _NamingServer_.
+The naming server is the _NamingServer_.

 See the [Project Statement](https://github.com/tecnico-distsys/DistLedger) for a complete domain and system description.